VicColombo/VicColombo/README.md

 ## About me
-Hi 👋 I'm Victoria and I'm a **Data Analyst and Scientist**.
+Hi 👋 I'm Victoria and I'm a **Data Scientist**.
 That means I like looking at raw data, cleaning, tidying it up 🧹 and organising it so I can ask questions to it 🔍.
 Questions like: *How often does X happen?* *Does X happen usually at the same time as Z?* *Is that a **coincidence or are they working together**?* *Can one **predict** the other?* You could say it's a bit of detective work 🕵️‍♀️ where I apply analytical thinking, creativity, and statistical knowledge 📈.

 In the world of data, there are many tools 🛠️ that help us do everything I described above and more, and it seems like every month there's a new one.
 To stay up to date I create little projects with real or augmented data where i get to try these new tools 🤓.
 So far, these are my favourites: